cancel icon

 Sofa and bed working removes all support

 Many people migrate their laptop to the sofa, bed, or floor when sitting at a desk feels tiring.
 Without a proper chair and backrest, your lower back rounds forward, your lumbar spine loses support, and your entire torso sags into a C-curve.
 This position is almost guaranteed to cause lower back pain after just a few hours.
-The problem compounds if you’re also cradling the laptop on your lap, which raises the screen even closer to your face.
+The problem compounds when you use your laptop on lap, which raises the screen even closer to your face and forces your neck into a steeper downward angle.

 Fixed viewing distance encourages leaning and rounding